openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 ## Run the Tool

-Note that the benchmark_app usually produces optimal performance for any device out of the box.
+The benchmark_app usually produces optimal performance for any device out of the box.

 **In most cases, you don't need to play the app options explicitly, and the plain device name is enough.** For example, for CPU:
 ```sh